Stereotyping of Oldies?

 The Doctor was very reassuring. ” Don’t worry,” he said, “you will be able to toddle around the supermarket in about 6 weeks.”

 Lily looked appalled.
 “That’s no good!” she said and sat upright. ” I am due to lead a party up Helvellyn in two months time.
-I need to be able to do that!”
+I have to do that!”

 Doctors view of Lily: